dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`century.py`
 ------------------

-Write a program in Python to input the user"s name and age, and then print out a greeting including the user"s name, and the year in which the user will be 100 years old.
+Write a program to input the user's name and age, and then print out a greeting including the user's name, and the year in which the user will be 100 years old.
 Your program can assume the current year is 2015.

 For example: